Ryan Tannehill: 2015

-2016 season
+2016

 In 2016, after a 1–4 start, the Dolphins won six straight games, and finished the season on a 9–2 run and an overall record of 10–6.
-Tannehill played in 13 games, missing the last three due to an injury he suffered against the Arizona Cardinals.
-With their Week 16 win over the Buffalo Bills, the Dolphins clinched a winning record and a playoff berth for the first time since 2008.
+Tannehill played in 13 games, missing the last three due to an injury he suffered against the Cardinals where a low hit by Calais Campbell resulted in a partially torn anterior cruciate ligament in his left knee.
+With their Week 16 win over the Bills, the Dolphins clinched a winning record and a playoff berth for the first time since 2008.

 Tannehill finished the season with a then-career-high 67.1 completion percentage, 2,995 yards, 19 touchdowns and 12 interceptions.
 Tannehill was inactive in the Dolphins Wild Card loss to the Steelers.

-2017 season
+2017

-On August 3, 2017, Tannehill suffered an injury to his left leg in the team's first non-contact 11-on-11 practice of season.
+For treatment on his ACL, Tannehill went with stem-cell therapy and rehab over surgery.
+On August 3, 2017, Tannehill suffered an injury to his left leg when it buckled in the team's first non-contact 11-on-11 practice of season.
 After limping off the field, it was reported that the team feared he tore his ACL and would require season-ending surgery.
 On August 6, the team signed recently retired quarterback Jay Cutler to act as Tannehill's replacement.
 On August 11, Tannehill agreed to have surgery to repair the torn ACL, officially keeping him out of the 2017 season.
 He was placed on injured reserve the following day.

-2018 season
+2018

 On March 1, 2018, head coach Adam Gase announced that Tannehill would continue to be the starting quarterback for the Dolphins.

 During the season-opener against the Tennessee Titans, the game was delayed twice due to lightning storms.
 In his return from injury, Tannehill finished with 230 passing yards, two touchdowns, and two interceptions as the Dolphins won 27–20.
-Two weeks later, he recorded a 155.3 passer rating and threw for 289 yards and three touchdowns in a 28–20 victory over the Oakland Raiders.
+Two weeks later, he recorded a 155.3 passer rating and threw for 289 yards and three touchdowns in a 28–20 victory over the Raiders.
 He was inactive during the Week 6 game against the Chicago Bears due to a shoulder injury.
 Brock Osweiler started in Tannehill's place until Week 12.
-In Week 14, Tannehill was part of the Miracle in Miami 34–33 victory against the New England Patriots.
+In Week 14, Tannehill was part of the Miracle in Miami 34–33 victory against the Patriots.
 Trailing by five points with seven seconds left, the Dolphins had the ball at their own 31-yard line.
 Tannehill threw a pass over the middle that was caught by wide receiver Kenny Stills, who lateraled the ball to the right side of the field that was caught by DeVante Parker at midfield.
 Parker then tossed the ball to running back Kenyan Drake, who ran the ball 52 yards for a touchdown to win the game.
 Over the last three games of the regular season, Tannehill struggled with a total of one touchdown and three interceptions in the three losses.

 Tannehill finished the 2018 season with 1,979 passing yards, 17 touchdowns, and nine interceptions in 11 games and starts.